nelsonaloysio/gdf/docs/source/index.rst

 **NetworkX-GDF** extends the `NetworkX <https://networkx.org>`__ library to support GDF (Graph Data Format) files.

-It provides two functions to read and write GDF files, which are commonly used to store graph data in a tabular format.
+It provides two functions to read and write GDF files, which are used to store graph data in a tabular format.
 The package is designed to be lightweight on requirements and easy to use.

 Install
 =======

-The package is readily available from `PyPI <https://pypi.org/project/networkx-gdf/>`_:
+The package supports **Python 3.7++** and is readily available from `PyPI <https://pypi.org/project/networkx-gdf/>`_:

 .. code-block:: bash

    $ pip install networkx-gdf

-It supports **Python 3.7+** and has been tested on Linux, Windows, and macOS.

 Quick start